0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 A blockchain validator is someone who is responsible for validating transactions within a blockchain.
 On the Polygon PoS network, any participant can be qualified to become a Polygon's validator by running a validator node (sentry + validator) to earn rewards and collect transaction fees.
 To ensure the good participation by validators, they lock up at least 1 MATIC token as a stake in the ecosystem.

-!!! info "Active validator limit"
+!!! info "PIP4 raises the minimum staking amount"

-    Currently, there is a limit of 100 active validators at a time.

-    Also, after the [<ins>PIP4 governance proposal</ins>](https://forum.polygon.technology/t/pip-4-validator-performance-management/9956) is implemented on the contract-level, the minimum staking amount will increase to 10,000 MATIC.
+    After the implementation of the [PIP4 governance proposal](https://forum.polygon.technology/t/pip-4-validator-performance-management/9956) at the contract level, the minimum staking amount will increase to *10,000 MATIC*.

 Any validator on the Polygon PoS network has the following responsibilities: